Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 	material of a lab protocol
 	* Make `bioschema:bioSampleUsed` a subproperty of `schema:object`, in order to make it coherent with the upper model given for the Action class
-* Using Action allows for using `schema:result`, with all subclasses in the hierarchy, LabProtocol included
+* Using Action allows for using `schema:result`, with all subclasses in the hierarchy, `LabProtocol` included
 * Domain/range of object/result of a study event include observation unit, sample, data download
 * Introduce `bioschema:StudyExternalEvent`, as a subclass of `bioschema:StudyEvent` and
-	distinct from LabProtocol
+	distinct from `LabProtocol`
 * Introduce `agri:studyEventType` at the StudyEvent level, with a range of text or URL or DefinedTerm or PropertyValue This will allow to define things like "growing protocol", "rainfall", "watering" and applies to both protocols and external events
-* As elsewhere, `schema:subjectOf` links StudyEvent to Study (and hence, all the mentioned subclasses)
+* As elsewhere, `schema:subjectOf` links `StudyEvent` to `Study` (and hence, all the mentioned subclasses)
-	* TODO: `schema:partOf` or `schema:studySubject` would be more appropriate, but neither have the right domain or range.
+	* TODO: `schema:partOf` or `schema:studySubject` would be more appropriate, but neither have the right domain or range, as mentioned above.

 ### LabProtocolParameterValue and LabProtocolParameterType

 * Introduce `agri:LabProtocolParameterValue` as subclass of `schema:PropertyValue`.
-  Similarly, introduce `agri:LabProtocolParameterValue` (both modelled as per the discussion above on value/type pairs).
+  Similarly, introduce `agri:LabProtocolParameterType` (both modelled as per the discussion above on value/type pairs).
-	* TODO: do we need hasProtocolParameterType, or is `dc:type` enough?
 * introduce `agri:hasProtocolParameter` as subproperty of `schema:additionalProperty`
   (to link a protocol to its parameter values or types)

 ## Observed Variables

 ### New proposal: agri:StudyObservedVariable
-* modelled in a way similar to ExperimentalFactorType (and, again, like value/type pair)
+* modelled in a way similar to `ExperimentalFactorType` (and, again, like value/type pair)
-* So, it extends PropertyValue, ontology term annotations are added as above
+* So, it extends `PropertyValue`, ontology term annotations are added as above
 * Possibly the link from study is established via a new property like `agri:studyObservedVariable`
   * currently, we use `schema:additionalProperty`